open-rust-initiative/mda/README.md

 cargo run mda --action=generate --mode=one --train=tests/mda/data/train/ --anno=tests/mda/data/anno/anno1/ --output=tests/mda/output/one/  --tags=cat,dog --threads=10
 ```

-2. Annotation data and training data are in separate folders, with one training data corresponding to multiple annotation data.
+2. In the 'multiple' mode, each training data corresponds to multiple annotation data when annotation data is in individual files.
    Generate the mda file for one training data with multiple annotation data, for example:

 ```shell